AlexGit31/AlexGit31/README.md

-# Welcome!

-Hi, I'm Alexis, currently studying at Polytech Lille.
-I'm passionate about combining mathematics, data science, software engineering, and AI to build meaningful solutions.
+ # Welcome to my GitHub

+I am Alexis, a student at Polytech Lille, passionate about data, artificial intelligence, applied mathematics, and technology.
+I enjoy building projects that combine programming, data analysis, automation, and mathematical modeling.

+---

+## Professional interests

-While I am strongly interested in working in quantitative finance, I am also open to opportunities in data science, data analysis, big data engineering, and AI-related fields.
+I am developing skills for careers in data science, quantitative finance, big data engineering, and artificial intelligence.
+My focus is on using programming, statistics, and modeling to solve real-world problems and create useful tools.

 ---